greenelab/deep-review/sections/04_study.md

 The complex nature of CREs (and our ignorance at to what are the important features of them) therefore seems a good subject for deep learning approaches.
-Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@doi:0.1016/S0097-8485(96)80015-5].
+Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@doi:10.1016/S0097-8485(96)80015-5].
 Since then, there have been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
 We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.

 Most broadly, Kelley et al. [@doi:10.1101/gr.200535.115] trained CNNs on DNA accessibility datasets, getting an marked improvement on previous methods, albeit still with a high false positive rate.
 (Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpetability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+This study also featured a useful interpetability approach (analogous to in silico mutagenesis [@doi:10.1093/nar/gkm238] introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

 Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of Convolutional Neural Networks in recognizing promoter sequences, achieving